About urinary tract infections (UTIs)

 Treatment for urinary tract infections (UTIs)

-Your child will probably need to take a short course of antibiotic tablets or liquid.
+Your child will probably need to take a short course of antibiotics.

 - Make sure your child always drinks plenty of water throughout the day.